-Based at the Judith Lumley Centre and led by Professor Angela Taft and Dr Leesa Hooker, the aim of the network is to encourage collaboration and partnerships, with the aim of fostering innovation in violence against women research, evaluation and knowledge translation.
+Based at the Judith Lumley Centre and led by Professor Angela Taft and Dr Leesa Hooker, and chaired by Dr Kirsty Forsdike, the aim of the network is to encourage collaboration and partnerships, with the aim of fostering innovation in violence against women research, evaluation and knowledge translation.

 For more information about the network, see the LAVAWN website or contact Jess Ison, LAVAWN Coordinator: J.Ison@latrobe.edu.au

 Leading change on violence against women through the health sector in Timor-Leste

 This three year project is funded through an ARC Discovery Early Career Researcher Award (2017-2019) to Dr Kayli Wild.
 This project aims to understand the role of the health sector in ending violence against women in low-resource settings.
 Timor-Leste, Australia’s nearest and most fragile neighbour, has an extremely high rate of violence against women.
 This research draws on the perspectives of health professionals, policy-makers and women's experiences to study challenges facing the health sector and how it responds to domestic and sexual violence.
 Expected outcomes include models of care that can be tested in other post-conflict, remote and low-income settings in the region.
 Details and research outputs from the studies conducted as part of this project can be found below.

 Building a primary health care response to violence against women: The knowledge and needs of midwives in three municipalities of Timor-Leste